AlexaH88/gamer-guild/README.md

   - The events page consists of events created by users.

-  - The events show the user's username, and profile image, when it was created, the title, content and image created, as well as event details and organiser details, and any user interaction in the form of attendance replies and polls counts.
+  - The events show the user's username, and profile image, when it was created, the title, content and image created, as well as event details and organiser details, and any user interaction in the form of attendance replies.

   - The features here are:
     - A search bar, allowing the user to easily search the existing events by username, title and content.